SonnyBat/linux-notes/01-linux-fundamentals.md

 man nc
 ```

-This provides information on what nc command is alongside the arguments you can provide it this can be used on any command.
+This displays the manual page for the `nc` command.
+Manual pages are available for most Linux commands.

 ---

-# Echo Output text we provide
+# Echo Output

 ## Command